canro91/canro91.github.io/_posts/2022-12-21-WhenToChooseValueObjects.md

 In our `TimeStamp` class, apart from `Create()`, we didn't have any other methods.
 We might validate if the inner date is in this century.
 But that won't be a problem.
 I don't think that code will live that long.

 And, there are cleaner ways of [writing tests that use DateTime]({% post_url 2021-05-10-WriteTestsThatUseDateTimeNow %}) than using a static `SystemClock`.
-Maybe, if we can overwrite the `SystemClock` internal date.
+Maybe, it would be a better idea if we can overwrite the `SystemClock` internal date.

 I'd take a simpler route and use a plain `DateTime` value.
 I don't think there's a business case for `TimeStamp` here.